JHNUXER/Jogen_2/README.md

 # Jogen_2
-second attempt at making a JoGEn Engine
+This is my second attempt at making a JoGEn Engine